richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     *Failover groups ensure that failover happens seamlessly and automatically when needed.*

 20. **B** – It is a streamlined, built‑in solution that automates replication, failover, and monitoring
-    *Azure SQL Database’s HA strategy integrates these components to provide a robust, automated solution.*
+    *Azure SQL Database’s High Availability strategy integrates these components to provide a robust, automated solution.*